ParadiseBotList/Server-Documentation/moderator_documents/verification.md

 1. No NSFW Content outside of NSFW Marked Channels.
 2. No publicly accessible Eval Commands.
 3. No publicly accessible Exec Commands.
+4. Provide proper implementation of a Permissions Schema.
+(IE: Can't ban Admins etc)

 ---

 ## How to Verify
+If a

 ---